Surface to Seafloor: A Generative AI Framework for Decoding the Ocean Interior State: Introduction

 This study focuses on reconstructing interior velocity and temperature fields, with a particular emphasis on their correlations, which are essential for estimating mass and heat transport throughout the ocean.
 Mesoscale eddies, which account for 20–50\% of total heat transport \citep{su2018, saenko2018}, are particularly difficult to infer from surface observations alone.
 A deterministic reconstruction, which attempts to match a single ``true" state, may fail to capture these dynamically significant features.
 Instead, we take a probabilistic approach, where a generative model reconstructs a distribution of plausible subsurface states statistically consistent with available surface data.
 This methodology ensures that eddy statistics, such as their variance, spatial correlations, and contributions to heat transport, are preserved without erasing dynamically important details.

 Several physically motivated methods have been developed to infer subsurface ocean states from surface data, each with distinct advantages and limitations.
-The Surface Quasi-Geostrophic (SQG) framework has been widely used for subsurface reconstruction.
-Still, it is constrained to scales above 150 km \citep{Held_Pierrehumbert_Garner_Swanson_1995, DynamicsoftheUpperOceanicLayersinTermsofSurfaceQuasigeostrophyTheory, ReconstructingtheOceansInteriorfromSurfaceData, ReconstructingtheOceanInteriorfromHighResolutionSeaSurfaceInformation} due to the inherent assumptions in QG theory and the lack of detailed information about the vertical stratification.
-Recent satellite missions such as the Surface Water and Ocean Topography (SWOT) Mission \citep{swot} offer much higher resolution (down to 1–10 km), limiting the applicability of traditional large-scale geostrophic approximations.
-Theoretical extensions, such as the SQG-mEOF-R method, improve upon standard SQG by accurately reconstructing both surface- and subsurface-intensified eddies, particularly in regions with complex vertical stratification, making it more effective across oceanic regimes such as the Kuroshio Extension and the Peru-Chile upwelling system, \citep{SQG-mEOF-R}, but still build on assumptions applicable only to larger scale ocean structures.
+The Surface Quasi-Geostrophic (SQG) framework has been used for subsurface reconstruction.
+The theory works well when the inherent assumptions in QG theory are satisfied and there exists information about the vertical stratification \citep{Held_Pierrehumbert_Garner_Swanson_1995, DynamicsoftheUpperOceanicLayersinTermsofSurfaceQuasigeostrophyTheory, ReconstructingtheOceansInteriorfromSurfaceData, ReconstructingtheOceanInteriorfromHighResolutionSeaSurfaceInformation}.
+Theoretical extensions, such as the SQG model with a multivariate Empirical Orthogonal Function have been shown to improve upon standard SQG by accurately reconstructing both surface- and subsurface-intensified eddies, particularly in regions with complex vertical stratification like the Kuroshio Extension and the Peru-Chile upwelling system~\citep{SQG-mEOF-R}.
+However, recent satellite missions such as the Surface Water and Ocean Topography (SWOT) Mission \citep{swot} achieve higher resolution than traditional altimeters (down to 10 km) and resolve scales where the the QG approximations are no longer valid, necessitating additional theoretical development or alternative approaches.